fkie-cad/friTap/README.md

 - [ ] fix spawning issue on Linux e.g. with Firefox

+- [ ] add wine support for Windows

 - [ ] add further Linux/Android Libraries (have a look at this [Wikipedia entry](https://en.wikipedia.org/wiki/Comparison_of_TLS_implementations)):

 - Botan